VegaDeftwing/OpGuidesHugoSrc/content/Music/vcv.md

 {{< /tip >}}

-Despite [the mess](https://aria.dog/barks/why-i-will-never-create-modules-for-vcv-rack-anymore/) in the VCV community, I've still put in a lot of time in the software and run a pretty large group chat on Telegram where it (along side hardware Eurorack) is the main focus.
+Despite [the mess](https://aria.dog/barks/why-i-will-never-create-modules-for-vcv-rack-anymore/) in the VCV community, I've still put in a lot of time in the software and run a pretty large group chat on Telegram where it (alongside hardware Eurorack) is the main focus.
 In that chat, there's been a few recurring questions, this page is just some of those questions and answers.

 ## How do I protect my ears from loud sounds?

 Put a [ZZC SC-VCA](https://library.vcvrack.com/ZZC/SC-VCA) or [Bogaudio LMTR](https://library.vcvrack.com/ZZC/SC-VCA) as the last module your sound passes though before going to the audio interface module.
 On the ZZC VCA, the big knob is master volume, the little knob controls at what volume it starts clipping out, limiting the volume.
-It actually sounds really nice as a distortion too.
+It actually sounds really nice as a distortion, too.

 ## How does polyphony work in VCV?

 VCV's manual does have a page on [polyphony](https://vcvrack.com/manual/Polyphony) but it's kinda shit.
 Basically, it lets you with **some** modules carry up to 16 signals in one cable.
-There's also modules made for working with this, like *Merge* and *Split* which let you take a bunch of mono signals and merge them into one polyphonic cable, or split the the polyphonic cable into 16 individual outputs respectively.
+There's also modules made for working with this, like *Merge* and *Split* which let you take a bunch of mono signals and merge them into one polyphonic cable, or split the polyphonic cable into 16 individual outputs respectively.
 The polyphonic cables are easy to tell apart because they're thicc.

 Do keep in mind, you're still making the same patches as with mono.
 Just like in mono, if you don't have something to stop the signal from an oscillator when you don't want it to be playing, it will drone on.
 If you set 16 channel polyphony and don't have something to gate the unused channels, they will just drone on, but now with 16 channels it might be like smashing 16 keys on the piano at once, which can be an ear rupturing experience.
 What you *probably* want is a VCA hooked up such that only the notes you're hitting on your keyboard or using in the chord play, so make sure you hook up a VCA - the stock VCV one will divide it's green bar so you can see all the polyphonic channels in the visualizer.